SilentPenguin/mvc/README.md

 Rendering Templates
 -------------------

+There are several ways you can render templates. the easiest way being to use the Controller class, and using its

+    view(self, model, "./path/to/template.pyhtml")

-There are several ways you can render templates. the easiest way being to use the Controller class, and view(self, model = None, template='') method, passing your template and view model as a parameter, this method will then ensure your template is compiled (if it needs compiling) and it's output is placed in a response.
+method, passing your template and view model as a parameter, this method will then ensure your template is compiled (if it needs compiling) and it's output is placed in a response.

+you can seperate out mvc.templating.template.py entirely though since it has no dependancies on other parts of the system and use

+    TemplateEngine("./path/to/template.pyhtml")
+    html = template(model)

+to compile and output the raw html.

 Routing
 =======